fabel134/fabel134/README.md

-- 👋 Hi, I’m J. Abel an MSc in Integrative Biology.
+- 👋 Hi, I’m J. Abel an PhD.
+Student in biological sciences.
 - 👀 I’m interested in Bioinformatics, Metagenomics, Pangenomics and Metapangenomics.
 - 🌱 I’m currently learning mathematical modeling.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me jose.lovaco@cinvestav.mx
+- 📫 How to reach me fabel134@unam.edu

 <!---
 fabel134/fabel134 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.